 - 1 tablespoon baking powder

-- ¾ teaspoon fine sea salt
+- ¾ teaspoon sea salt

-- ¼ cup pure maple syrup (or a maple/agave blend)
+- ¼ cup pure maple syrup

-- 1 cup unsweetened almond milk
+- 1 cup plain unsweetened almond milk

 - Preheat the oven to 425 degrees F. Lightly grease an 8-inch-square baking dish with coconut oil.

-- Combine the ground flax seeds and water to make 'flax eggs'.
+- Combine the ground flax and water to make 'flax eggs'.
 Stir and set aside for a couple of minutes to thicken.